This passage, in different contexts, is frequently chanted in

 the bliss of an emperor,

-kingship over devas in the heavens:
+kingship over devas in

 all that is gained by this。